 On September 27, 2019, the Solomon Plaintiffs filed a new lawsuit (through new legal counsel) ("the Second Solomon Suit") titled Solomon Capital, LLC, Solomon Capital 401(K) Trust, Solomon Sharbat and Shelhav Raff v.
 Iovance Biotherapeutics, Inc., f/k/a/ Lion Biotechnologies Inc. f/k/a/ Genesis Biopharma Inc., and Manish Singh in the Supreme Court of the State of New York, County of New York (index no. 655668/2019).
 In the Second Solomon Suit, the Solomon Plaintiffs allege that they are third party beneficiaries of a "finder's fee agreement" that prior management entered into with a third party unlicensed entity in 2012 in connection with seeking financing, that an agreement or understanding existed between the Company and the plaintiffs that the plaintiffs would be paid fees and commissions (in cash and stock) if they obtained financing for the Company, and that they directly and indirectly introduced investors to the Company who invested in the Company, or were willing to invest in the Company.
 Finally, the Solomon Plaintiffs allege that they were promised a license to use the Company's technology in Israel.
 The plaintiffs claim that the Company breached the foregoing understandings, promises and agreements and, as a result, they are entitled to certain damages.
 The Solomon Plaintiffs also allege that Manish Singh, the Company's former Chief Executive Officer, committed fraud and took shares belonging to them.
 On February 18, 2020, the Company filed a removal petition and removed the Second Solomon Suit to the U.S. District Court for the Southern District of New York, where the case has been assigned case no. 1:20-cv-1391.
 On May 22, 2020, the Company moved to dismiss the Second Solomon Suit for lack of personal jurisdiction.
 On March 26, 2021, the Court denied the Company's motion to dismiss for lack of personal jurisdiction.
 The Company filed a response to the complaint in the Second Solomon Suit on April 30, 2021.
 On May 26, 2021, the Company and Singh filed motions for judgment on the pleadings with respect to the second and third claims asserted against the Company and all claims asserted against Singh, respectively, in the Second Solomon Suit.
-On June 25, 2021, the Solomon Plaintiffs filed an opposition brief against the motions for judgment on the pleadings.
-On July 16, 2021, the Company and Singh filed reply briefs in support of the motions for judgement on the pleadings.
+On January 5, 2022, the Court granted the Company's motions for judgement on the pleadings, dismissing the second and third claims against the Company and dismissing all claims against Singh.